 Today’s cold-brew coffees come in all sorts of shapes and sizes, and different brewing methods are applied to produce a variety of refreshing beverages.
 Commercial chains like Dunkin’ Donuts and Starbucks have bottled frappuccinos filled with all sorts of syrups, sugars, and milk.

 More specialty coffee shops, however, are selling Nitro cold brew.
 Poured like a beer from a tap, Nitro cold brew was first introduced in 2012 and, quite simply, it’s cold-brew coffee in a keg, which is infused with nitrogen to produce a beer-like cup of refreshing coffee.

 Cold-brew coffee is not as complex as it looks

 Kyoto-style cold-brew coffee might look intimidating, but it isn’t as complex as it looks.
 In short, this method of brewing cold coffee involves dripping water into coffee drop by drop for an extended period of time.
-Because it’s a bead-by-bead method of filtering water through coffee, you’re left with a highly concentrated cold coffee that is rich in unique flavours, without the spoil of heat.
+Because it’s a bead-by-bead method of filtering water through the coffee, you’re left with a highly concentrated cold coffee that is rich in unique flavors, without the spoil of heat.

 How to make your own cold brew

 First things first: iced coffee is not cold brew.
 If you want to make iced coffee, it’s a simple process.
 Pour some cold water or milk into your espresso and add some ice cubes.
 It really is that simple.